cadojo/phd-applications/_src/computing.md

 characterizing and improving integrated spacecraft performance with numerical simulations.
 This work required all relevant dynamical effects to be modeled, including flexible structure & separation dynamics, propellant slosh, and sensor noise.
-I routinely tweaked dynamical models, and executed tens of thousands of Monte Carlo simulations to determine the vehicle performance's sensitivity.
-I found talent in this work; after applying this approach to control parameter tuning efforts, I delivered parameter values which substantially improved vehicle performance, and documented the emergent dynamical effects with more than 150 pages of technical reports.
+I routinely modified dynamical models, and executed tens of thousands of Monte Carlo simulations to determine the vehicle performance's sensitivity.
+I found talent in this work; after applying the same approach to control parameter tuning efforts, I delivered parameter values which substantially improved vehicle performance, and documented the macro-dynamical effects with more than 150 pages of technical reports.

 ```{=html}